Sorbet: A Neuromorphic Hardware-Compatible Transformer-Based Spiking Language Model: Methods

 \subsection{Training Process}

-We employ model distillation techniques in two distinct ways.
-Initially, to boost the energy efficiency of our model and enable the encoding of all activations into spike trains, we quantize all weights to 1-bit and activations to 4-bits.
-This step adopts the model distillation method detailed in \cite{liu2022bit}.
-Subsequently, with the integration of BSPN and PTsoftmax, the revised model is treated as a student model, designed to learn from its precursor.
-Consequently, this approach results in a structured three-stage distillation process:
+Firstly, to enhance the energy efficiency of our model and enable the encoding of all activations into spike trains, we quantize all weights to 1 bit and activations to 4 bits.
+For model quantization, ~\cite{liu2022bit} introduced an elastic binarization function with a scale factor $\alpha$ and threshold $\beta$:

+However, dividing the input by \(\alpha\) is impractical for SNN inference.
+Hence, following the same rationale as PTsoftmax, we approximate \(\alpha\) with the nearest power of two, \( Z = 2^{k_\alpha} \).
+Accordingly, the elastic binarization function becomes:

-For each distillation stage, we employ a hybrid approach that combines standard knowledge distillation with the distillation of intermediate activations.
-The loss function utilized in this process is defined as \( L = L_{\text{logits}} + L_{\text{reps}} \), where \( L_{\text{logits}} \) represents the standard knowledge distillation loss.
-This component employs the Kullback-Leibler (KL) divergence to facilitate learning from the teacher model to the student model and is given by:
+Inspired by ~\cite{liu2022bit}, we adopt a hybrid training strategy that combines standard knowledge distillation with the distillation of intermediate activations.
+The overall loss function is \( L = L_{\text{logits}} + L_{\text{reps}} \), where \( L_{\text{logits}} \) employs the Kullback-Leibler (KL) divergence to facilitate learning from the teacher model to the student model while \( L_{\text{reps}} \) is used to accelerate convergence and improve transfer and generalization capabilities~\cite{aguilar2020knowledge}.
+Concretely,